Kwangsa19/SQL-Books-Startup/README.md

 ```

 ## Solution
-1. Create an SQL query that shows the TOP 3 authors who sold the most books in total!
+1. Create an SQL query that shows the TOP 3 authors who sold the most books in total:

 ```
 SELECT authors.author_name, SUM(books.sold_copies) AS TotalSold